Adiaslow/PepLab/README.md

 5. **Library Assembly and Analysis**:
     - Adds peptides to the library and calculates properties.

-### Contributing

-Contributions are welcome!
-Here are the steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.